Revature-Training-1302/notes/week8/angular.md

 #### ngFor
 - repeat the same element for items in an array

+### Attribute Directives
+- ngClass - used to dynamically set the class of an element, based on some expression
+- ngStyle - used to dynamically set the style of an element

 ### Services
 - Just like components, we can create services in Angular
 - ng generate service <service-name>